Understanding the Company Formation Procedure in the UK

 - If you are running a private limited company, appointing a secretary is optional depending on whether you want someone to help you in admiration or not.

 - Corporate bodies can act as shareholders, directors or secretary of the limited company.
 However, you must have another natural person who acts as the director

 - When setting up a limited company, you can use the home address of one natural director when registering the company.
 However, you must be aware that the address will be publicly listed on the Companies House website.
 Instead of taking the risk, you can buy a private address service for the company which you can renew on an annual basis.

 Legal Documents You Receive from Us after Registering your Company

 We offer you cheap company formation services and provide you with all the necessary documents required when running a limited enterprise.
 After registering your company, we provide you with the following documents;

 - Memorandum of Association– this documents lists the initial shareholders making up the limited company

 - Certificate of Incorporation– this is the legal document that shows you have formed a corporation.
 The document acts as proof that the company has been incorporated under the 2006 Companies Act

-- Statement of Capital Holding– this documents outlines the names and addresses of the company directors, the address of the registered company, and the number of share capital of the company
+- Statement of Capital Holding– this document outlines the names and addresses of the company directors, the address of the registered company, and the number of the share capital of the company